BonoboPLC/bonoboplc_wiki/solutions/school-lottery.md

 # Sell Subscriptions Online

-Players can register for subscriptions online, from any device.
+Players can access and register for your subscription Lottery from any device.

-Your HTML5 web site can be accessed from any device.
+**Web Site Features:**
+- Sign up to Subscriptions
+- Stream the draws LIVE!
+- Replay draws
+- Log in and manage account

 Optionally you may enable complete Log in and self-service account management.